Inverse Volume Scaling of Finite-Size Error in Periodic Coupled Cluster Theory

 where the last inequality uses the boundedness of $|W_{ijab}|$ in $\mathcal{G}_{N_\vk}$ and \cref{lem:error_energy}.
-To estimate the finite-size error in the CCD amplitude above, we consider the error splitting \cref{eqn:amplitude_splitting_app} for the amplitude calculation at the $n$-th fixed point iteration as
+To first estimate the above amplitude error when the Madelung constant correction is applied to both orbital energy and ERI contractions, we consider the error splitting \cref{eqn:decomposition_amplitude_app} for the amplitude calculation at the $n$-th fixed point iteration as

 where the last estimate uses the assumption in \cref{eqn:assumption_ccd_4} for the first term and the assumptions of contraction maps in \cref{eqn:assumption_ccd_2} and $\mathcal{M}_\mathcal{K}t_{n-1}\in \mathbb{B}_{N_\vk}$ in \cref{eqn:assumption_ccd_3} for the third term.
-Since the initial guesses in the finite and the TDL cases satisfy $\|\mathcal{M}_\mathcal{K}t_0 - T_0^{N_\vk,\xi}\|_1= 0$, we can recursively derive that
+Since the initial guesses in the finite and the TDL cases satisfy $\|\mathcal{M}_\mathcal{K}t_0 - T_0^{N_\vk}\|_1= 0$, we can recursively derive that